Skip to main content

 you know because the leaders of the nations accordingly rule over them and greatly exercise authority over them.
 Existing not so among you.
 But whoever would be great among you exist your servants and whoever wills to be first among you exists yours just as the Son of Man came not to be served rather to serve and to give his life a ransom for many (Matthew 20:25-29).

 I have never heard this scripture taught in entirety.
 It is foundational in how we should view ministry.
 How did Christ give himself up for the church, "who began first in the form of God, he did not take lead, not regarding equality with God to be exercised, rather, he emptied himself taking on the form becoming in likeness of man and found in the image like as man, he humbled himself becoming obedient to the point of death, even death on a cross" (Philippians 2:6-11).
-Jesus was God, he is the Alpha, but he did not exercise this authority over men, nor take the lead though he was first in all, no, he gave himself up for the church, (he emptied or deprived himself of his godly position) just as a husband should give himself up for his wife, and just as a servant of Christ (a minister) should give himself up for Christ's wife, the church.
+Jesus was God, he is the Alpha, the first, but he did not exercise this authority over men, nor take the lead though he was first in all, no, he gave himself up for the church, (he emptied or deprived himself of his godly position) just as a husband should give himself up for his wife, and just as a servant of Christ (a minister) should give himself up for Christ's wife, the church.

 just as also Christ loved the church and gave himself up for her...
 (Ephesians 5:25)

 Here is the circlet truth again.
-Wives be subject to your husbands like as the church is subject to Christ.
-Husbands love your wives and give yourself up for her just as Christ gave himself up for the church.
+Wives be subject to your husbands like as the church is subject to Christ, husbands love your wives and give yourself up for her just as Christ gave himself up for the church.
 Do you see it?
 How did Christ give himself up for the church?
 He became a servant, even to the point of death.
 Wives be subject to your husband, husbands serve your wives.
 Who is the leader in such a circle?
 In the kingdom of God, the greatest becomes a servant of all, and does not lord over and exercise authority over others.

 whoever wills to be first among you exists your [servant] just as the Son of Man came not to be served rather to serve and to give his life a ransom for many (Matthew 20:29).